 The herpes virus is most effectively spread from direct person to person contact with infected skin, such as by kissing.
 Saliva or oral secretions from an infected person can spread the virus too, even on shared beverages or "utensils".
 That term "utensils" typically refers to forks and implements used for eating, but any implement placed on the mouth where salivary droplets reside and virus is shed has the potential to transmit herpes.

-You have to put this in perspective, however.
-The herpes virus is a fragile virus because expert microbiology sources site its ability to survive off the human body as “brief.”
-The plot thickens though because expert sources also note that the herpes virus can survive off the body “slightly longer” when present in a warm and moist environment.
+Expert microbiology sources site its ability to survive off the human body as "brief."
+The plot thickens though because expert sources also note that the herpes virus can survive off the body "slightly longer" when present in a warm and moist environment.
 It also survives better on surfaces such as plastic as opposed to metal.
 Other sources report the ability of herpes simplex to survive longer off the body We know that the herpes simplex virus can remain active for up to a day in distilled water and 4 hours in tap water.

 Do you need to have an active cold sore to spread herpes?

 What is really important to know is that once infected, herpes virus is shed from skin, even in the absence of a visible cold sore.
 Most people who have a history of a herpes cold sore on their facial skin harbor the virus around the mouth or nose, making lip products the most likely makeup for transferring herpes.
 The virus can be present anywhere on the face however.
 Another reason not to share any other makeup as well.

 What is the realistic risk of getting herpes from sharing makeup, lipstick, lip balm, or Chapstick?